Gardenia was first introduced in 1932 by the original Tuvache'

 the Jungle Gardenia trademark, only Tuvache.
 They

-Gardenia as made by the original Tuvache' company.
-Be
+Gardenia from the original Tuvache' company.
+Described

 sure you are buying authentic U.S. Trademarked Jungle

-Gardenia.
+Gardenia which lasts all day, same as the original.
 Always check for the trademark symbol next to

 the name Jungle